utsawk/CarND-Vehicle-Detection/writeup.md

 ### Video Implementation

 Here's a [link to my video result](./project_video_output.mp4) with only detected vehicles and here is a [link to my video result](./lane_and_vehicles.mp4) combined with lane detection from last project.
+Note that I also do camera calibration and distortion correction when combining lane and vehicle detection.
 I have written python files for combining the approaches because doing everything on Jupyter notebook may not be the best approach.

 #### Dealing with false positives